branaway/PlayWithJS/README.md

 ## Automatic variables available in the actions

-The following variables are automatically available in the actions.
+The following functions/var are automatically available in the actions.

-- request: the HTTP request
+- request(): the HTTP request
-- response: the HTTP response
+- response(): the HTTP response
-- flash: a short-lived storage that is available in one round of request/response.
+- flash(): a short-lived storage that is available in one round of request/response.
 It can survive a redirect though.
-- session: cookie based storage for a browsing session
+- session(): cookie based storage for a browsing session
 - params: the parameters associated with an HTTP request

 Study the following links for better understanding the above variables: